Rep. John Bayne Breckinridge

 Breckinridge was the representative for Kentucky’s 6th congressional district and was a Democrat.
 He served from 1973 to 1978.

-Each dot in the chart below was a member of the House of Representatives in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Breckinridge is shown as a purple triangle. (analysis methodology)
+Breckinridge is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1978 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Breckinridge sponsored bills primarily in these issue areas:

 Government Operations and Politics (25%) Agriculture and Food (25%) Housing and Community Development (11%) Law (11%) Private Legislation (8%) Taxation (8%) Economics and Public Finance (6%) Foreign Trade and International Finance (6%)

 - H.Res.
 1341 (95th): A resolution to establish a select committee to study nonmetropolitan America.

 - H.Res.
 1327 (95th): A resolution to establish a select committee to study nonmetropolitan America.

 - H.Res.
 1317 (95th): A resolution providing for the printing as a House document of a …

 - H.Res.
 1313 (95th): A resolution to establish a select committee to study nonmetropolitan America.